Richard Conlin

-Richard Conlin is a former member of the Seattle City Council, first elected to council in 1997 and reelected in 2001, 2005, and 2009.
-He was elected, unanimously, by the council to be its president on January 7, 2008 and was unanimously reelected on January 4, 2010.
+Richard Conlin (born May 1, 1948) is a former member of the Seattle City Council, first elected to council in 1997 and serving until his 2013 reelection loss to Kshama Sawant of Socialist Alternative.
+He was unanimously elected council president twice, serving from 2008-2012.

-He was defeated in the 2013 election by Kshama Sawant of Socialist Alternative.

-Council duties

-As of August 2006, Conlin is chair of the Environment, Emergency Management & Utilities Committee, and chair of the Annexation Committee.

-Conlin was a member of Urban Planning & Development Committee; and of Parks, Education, Libraries & Labor Committee.
-The areas of his focus were public health, sustainability, and the environment.
-Under the banner of environment, he was involved in efforts to improve the salmon population.

-Conlin was involved in emergency response planning for Seattle.

-Background
+Early life and education

-Conlin received a B.A. in history from Michigan State University (1968), as well as a master's degree in Political Science (1971).
+Conlin is a native of Washington, D.C.
+He moved to Michigan for college and received a B.A. in history from Michigan State University (1968), as well as a master's degree in Political Science (1971).
+After college, Conlin took a job selling computer programs.
 He was elected to two terms (1973–1976) as an Ingham County Commissioner, representing part of the City of East Lansing.

-Prior to being elected to Seattle City Council, Conlin directed the Community and Environment Division at Metrocenter YMCA from 1985 to 1996, where started the Earth Service Corps, expanded the Master Home Environmentalist certification (aimed at household waste and pollution) and co-founded the policy group Sustainable Seattle.
+Before being elected to Seattle City Council, Conlin directed the Community and Environment Division at Metrocenter YMCA from 1985 to 1996, where started the Earth Service Corps, expanded the Master Home Environmentalist certification (aimed at household waste and pollution) and co-founded the policy group Sustainable Seattle.

 Conlin spent time teaching public administration at the University of Botswana and University of Swaziland.